teknopaul/adj/readme.md

 Beat-mixing midi instruments and CDJs on Linux.

 I write this to enable mixing a Roland TR-6s drum machine with a vinyl set.  a.k.a. dex, fx & 909.
 The TR-6s has controls to stop, start and tempo adjust, but not with enough precision to beat-mix a drum track onto a playing record.
-A midi controller or usb keyboard can be used to avoid having your laptop front and center.
+A midi controller, usb keyboard or joystick can be used to avoid having your laptop front and center.

 ## Features